Robust Misspecified Models and Paradigm Shifts

-The first part that states higher beliefs induce higher actions immediately follows from the assumption that one's effort and his teammate's ability are complements.
-The intuition for the second part is as follows: as a result of overconfidence (underconfidence), he underestimates (overestimates) his teammate's ability; when a higher action is played, the return to the teammate's ability $\omega$ is higher because $g_{a\omega}>0$, and thus the positive (negative) gap between the true state $\omega^\ast$ and the inferred teammate's ability $\hat \omega$ should be smaller such that expectations meet the reality, implying that the inferred state $\hat \omega$ is larger (smaller). \cite{esponda2019asymptotic} show that the agent's action frequency converges to a BN-E in this environment.
+The first part that higher beliefs induce higher actions follows from the assumption that one's effort and the fundamental are complements.
+The intuition for the second part is similar to the motivating example: as a result of overconfidence (underconfidence), he underestimates (overestimates) the fundamental; when a higher action is played, the return to the fundamental $\omega$ is higher because $g_{a\omega}>0$, and thus the positive (negative) gap between the true state $\omega^\ast$ and the inferred fundamental $\hat \omega$ should be smaller such that expectations meet the reality, implying that the inferred state $\hat \omega$ is larger (smaller).
+Proposition \ref{prop:application-2} characterizes the robustness properties for different self-perceptions.